-Fresh soil must be used when repotted and the pot that is using must have at least one drainage hole.
+Fresh soil must be used when repotted and the pot that is used must have at least one drainage hole.

-It is recommended for both plants to be potted in a terracotta pot.
+It is recommended that both plants should be potted in a terracotta pot.
 Because they take in extra moisture and allow for oxygen exchange to the roots.

 Repotting in a huge pot should be avoided.
 Also in the winter and autumn season hoyas should not be repotted because they lack the energy to fill the new pot with roots quickly.
 Repotting should also be avoided when the plant is blooming.

 Which are the best indoor plants between them?

 Some people like the Hoya krimson princess most, and some are the Hoya Krimson queen.